cherkavi/cheat-sheet/airflow.md

 ## configuration
 ### [multi-tasks](https://github.com/cherkavi/cheat-sheet/blob/master/development-process.md#concurrency-vs-parallelism)
 ```
-# number of physical python processes the scheduler can run
+# number of physical python processes the scheduler can run, task (processes) that running in parallel
 parallelism

 # number of DagRuns - will be concurrency in dag execution, don't use in case of dependencies of dag-runs